jakekohlhepp/academic-kickstart/content/publication/selection-injury/index.md

 +++
-title = "Selection Against Injury Risk: Labor Supply Decisions of Los Angeles Traffic Officers"
+title = "Individual Injury Risk and the Labor Supply of Traffic Officers"

 # Date first published.
 date = "2020-07-15"